What is the best way to treat a jellyfish sting?

 Removal

 Visible tentacles or filaments should be carefully removed with the aid of fine tweezers or protective barriers.
-Gloves, dive skins, women’s stockings or other thin material can provide enough protection to prevent envenomation of rescuers during tentacle removal.
+Gloves, dive skins, women’s stockings or other thin materials can provide enough protection to prevent the envenomation of rescuers during tentacle removal.

 Once rinsing deactivates all the nasty nematocysts, the attached bits of tentacle can be removed by coating them with shaving cream or seawater and sand followed by shaving with a razor or even a credit card.